All-Active HA for NGINX Plus on the Google Cloud Platform

 Updating and Testing the NGINX Plus Configuration

-Update the NGINX Plus configuration on the two LB instances (nginx-plus-lb-instance-group-[a…z]) to list the internal IP addresses of the four application servers (two instances each of nginx-plus-app-1-instance-group-[a…z] and nginx-plus-app-2-instance-group-[a…z]).
+Update the NGINX Plus configuration on the two LB instances (nginx-plus-lb-instance-group-[a…z]).
+It should list the internal IP addresses of the four application servers (two instances each of nginx-plus-app-1-instance-group-[a…z] and nginx-plus-app-2-instance-group-[a…z]).

 Repeat these instructions for both LB instances.